GuipengLi/Protein-design-framework/README.md

 Step2.
 Fine-tune the protein design model for TadA
 --------------------------------------------------

-Before runing this script, you need to set the path of checkpoint for the pre-tained model from step1.
+Before runing this script, you need to prepare the dataset( using ESMFold to generated pdb files).
+Then set the path of checkpoint for the pre-tained model from step1.
+The esmfold_inference.py file is directly from [ESM2](https://github.com/facebookresearch/esm).

+    $ python esmfold_inference.py -i seqdump_8e2p_top4791.fa -o esmfold/8e2p_top4791 > seqdump_8e2p_top4791.log
     $ python train_test_design_fp16_v13v3best2_tadA.py